Spiikesan/CupboardLimiter/README.md

 * Set a maximum cupboard limit per group with permissions
 * Notify in console if player has too much cupboard already
-* Notifies the player he has reached the limit
+* Notifies the player if he has reached the limit
-* Notifies the player remaining tc's after 1st tc placement
+* Notifies the player remaining tc's after each tc placement
-* Option to send a message to a discord channel when a player tries to place more tc's then allowed
+* Option to send a message to a discord channel when a player tries to place more tc's than allowed
 * in-game admin command to retrieve users TC count and map tile position of each.
 * Customizable chat icon and prefix for messages.
 * Dynamic limit system, with one permission for each limits defined in the configuration.
-If multiple permissions are granted to one player, only the maximum limit is taken.
+If multiple permissions are granted to one player, only the maximum limit is applied.
-* VIP limit will be taken if it's granted, over any other perm, even higher.
+* VIP limit will be taken if it's granted, over any other perm (even higher).
+* Team based limits, with configurable limits for each count of members.

 ## Permissions